fgm/mongodb/README.md

 ### Long version

-* Available test groups are "MongoDB: Base", MongoDB: Cache" and "MongoDB:
+* Available test groups are "MongoDB: Base", "MongoDB: Cache", "MongoDB: PathAPI", and "MongoDB: Watchdog".
-  Watchdog".
 The tests in the legacy "MongoDB" group are not usable at this point.
 * The core standard tests like the "Cache" group cannot be used, because Simpletest does not allow setting up and tearing down a test MongoDB database without modifying the tests, so these tests have core-equivalent versions in